Osbird/Bredvid-RL-Tetris/readme.md

 - Clone the repo
 - `cd Bredvid-RL-Tetris`

-Download python 3.7.7 or greater e.g. [here](https://www.python.org/downloads/)
+Download python 3.7.7 or greater with 64-bit version e.g. [here](https://www.python.org/downloads/)
 - Make sure you have pip installed if python is downloaded from other sources

 Packages